 What We Like

-- This chorus pedal can be used for guitar and synths.
+- You can use this chorus pedal for guitar and synths.

 - It requires little effort when used.